mchopradu/ACBR_Ankalan/README.md

 ```

-Similarly, to perform virtual screening, make folders and sub-folders as follows--
+**Similarly, to perform virtual screening, make folders and sub-folders as follows-**

 ```bash